hc-tcg/hc-tcg/BEFORE_ALPHA.md

 # Pre-alpha 2
-- Tangos move allows to pick again the same hermit
 - Gem should also allow extra normal effect card
-- Mending Borrowed by Grian dissapeared at end of my turn
 - shield of active hermit gets destroyed on hypnos afk attack
-- on some turns I can't do anything except ending my turn :(
+- On some turns I can't do anything except ending my turn :(
 	- include pastTurnActions in game_state for debugging

 - crossbow without active hermits
 - timeout is not 1 hour (needs more testing)